 3. Offer an attractive lifestyle

 What will a radiologist’s lifestyle look like as a member of your practice or facility?
+Do radiologists have the flexibility to work from home?
 Does employment at your organization offer a good work/life balance?
-Do radiologists have the flexibility to work from home?
-Can you point to existing radiologists who are happy advocates for your practice and its culture?

 In a competitive market, offering attractive answers to some of those questions can help tip the scales in your favor.